FilipAben/flablog/content/posts/swiftui-impressions.md

 draft: true
 ---

 I've been trying to develop a app on and off for the couple of months.
+Nothing that serious, just an hour here and there.
+The choice for a native platform wasn't any easy one.
+I'm fairly educated in React, Javascript & HTML, so React-native was the first thing that popped into my head.
+I knew that would allow me to hit the track running, but I wasn't sure it was the *right* choice.
+There were a couple of aspects which kept gnawing at me:
+* Performance implications: it will never be as fast as native.
+Anybody who tells you otherwise, is lying.
+React-native uses the same API's as a native app, but adds a javascript engine on top of it.
+There's a price to pay.
+* Dependency hell of the npm ecosystem

-Nothing serious, just an hour here and there.
-It hasn't been exactly smooth sailing so far, mostly due to:
+But no matter how I It hasn't been exactly smooth sailing so far, mostly due to:
 * Actually using XCode for the first time.
 * Learning Swift
 * Learning SwiftUI and learning the ropes of iOS app development in general.